-Old Fashioned Candied Sweet Potatoes with Marshmallows is one Southern recipe you should have on the Thanksgiving dinner table!
+Old fashioned candied Sweet Potatoes with Marshmallows is a Southern recipe you should have on the Thanksgiving dinner table!
 Southern candied yams are as easy as 123.
-All ingredients are thrown into your favorite dish and cooked until golden brown.
-Leaving you with the ultimate classical Soul food dish.
-Which is the perfect holiday side dish.
+All ingredients are thrown into your favorite dish and cooked until golden brown, leaving you with the ultimate classical Soul food dish, which is the perfect holiday side dish.

 Old Fashioned Candied Sweet Potatoes with Marshmallows